mahdi-q/Freelancing-App-Project/README.md

 # 🧑‍💻 Freelancing App Project

-A web application where employers can create projects, and freelancers can carry out these projects.
+A web platform where employers can post projects, freelancers can take them on, and all tasks are managed through a simple workflow.

 ## Table of Contents